A Short Guide on Scientific Writing

 Ambiguity and Word Use

 Avoid ambiguity whenever possible.
 For instance: “The method was tested in an experiment.
 It consisted of 3 steps” is ambiguous as “It” could refer to either “method” or “experiment”.
-Better: “The method was tested in an experiment that consisted of 3 steps.”
+Better: “The method was tested in a 3-step experiment.” if the 3 steps apply to the experiment or “The 3-step method was tested experimentally.” if they apply to the method.

 Unlike prose, scientific texts must be precise and avoid even the slightest ambiguities.
 Say you have introduced a particular label, acronym, or terminology, then do not replace that label with a synonym, simply because you are trying to avoid repeating the same word.
 In scientific writing, repetition is good and necessary as it prevents ambiguity while helping the reader remember the meaning of the introduced label throughout the entire length of the manuscript.